-My Healthy Apple Crisp Recipe Really is EASY… and Quick!
-And Perfect for Entertaining
+My Healthy Recipe for Apple Crisp Really is EASY… and Quick!

 How to Make the Easy Apple Crisp Recipe Extra Special for Guests

-If you happen to be making this treat for guests and want to make it super special and doubly yummy try pouring a little amaretto on top of the apple crisp just before serving.
-You can also serve with a dollop of fresh whipped cream (just a small dollop is really all you need, so try to resist the urge to pile on too much!)
+If you happen to be making this treat for guests and want to make it super special and doubly yummy try, then you must try this!
+Pour a little amaretto on top of the apple crisp just before serving.
+You can also serve with a dollop of fresh coconut whipped cream.

-A Quick Word on Why I Choose Organic Cranberries & Apples….
+A Quick Word on Why I Choose Organic Apples….

-Conventionally grown cranberries and apples hava a lot of pesticides.
-I admit I don’t buy all my produce organic (it’s just too expensive and not always practical) but, to reduce your exposure to toxins it’s worth the extra cost to seek out fresh organic cranberries and organic apples.
-P.S.
-When selecting organic cranberries look or bright cranberries that are hard.
-Soft berries indicate decay.
+Conventionally grown apples have a a lot of pesticides.
+I admit I don’t buy all my produce organic (it’s just too expensive and not always practical) but, to reduce your exposure to toxins it’s worth the extra cost to seek out fresh organic apples.

 For the Filling:

-- 3 organic Granny Smith apples, cored and finely chopped (keep the skins on)
+- 3 organic Granny Smith apples, cored and sliced

 - 2 cups fresh organic cranberries